AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Gravitational spectral shift

-interval of proper and coordinate time (2.36) - the gravitational spectral shift , which we have already
+interval of proper and coordinate time (2.36) - the gravitational spectral shift, which we have already mentioned

-mentioned above.
-According to the relation (2.36) in two places
+above.
+According to the relation (2.36) in two places with

-interval.
-Let stationary gravitational field at point P 1 is a
+(own) time.
+Let stationary gravitational field at point P1 is a

 light signals will propagate through space and be captured by the

-field component metric tensor depend on the time coordinate, the
+field component metric tensor do not depend on the time

-the moment of receipt of both pulses the same as in point
+the moment of receipt of both pulses the same as at the sending

 (2.40) |